Track your progress

 Click the "Save" button.

-Decide how to determine progress rate
+Choosing how to determine the progress rate

 - You can specify the progress rate management method for each item,

-Techniques for checking progress with the Gantt chart
+Techniques for checking progress with Gantt charts

-The following information can be displayed on the Gantt chart.
+The following information can be displayed on the Gantt chart:

 Details will be explained below.